 Yes.
 Anyone who tries to negotiate their own settlement will quickly realize their mistake.
 Some insurance adjusters are biased against bikers.
 They believe you probably caused your own accident because you failed to ride safely, and they might refuse to offer fair compensation.

-Our motorcycle accident attorneys can step in and gather helpful evidence to show that the other driver bears most of the blame.
+Our lawyers will step in and gather helpful evidence to show that the other driver bears most of the blame.
 We will then professionally negotiate a fair settlement.

 Can I Receive Compensation for a Hit and Run?